sepaul/3620project/part2/specs.md

 # Software Infastructure Deployment

+This script that we created is usedc to set up the nodes for parallel processing on the Cloudlab Cluster.
+For this script to work, you must first be sure to put the node IP's into a file named ip.txt and make sure that it is in the same directory as the script so that it can be read.
+The script begins by clearing the screen and then getting the username from the command line arguments.
+If a username cannot be found, then an error will be shown.
+But, if a username is found, then the script will take that username and ssh into the host.
+Once this is complete it will run a sudo apt-get -y install on the necessary programs.
+It will install mpich2, gfortran, g++, and python-mpi4y.
+It will also check to see if these are already installed and update them if needed.
+Finally, a message of a successful instalation will be presented and the script will be complete.

 > A section describing in details how the script(s) work to support the deployment of software infrastructures.
 If you customize existing work (i.e., the OpenStack default profile for CloudLab), makes sure that the original work is properly cited and that you describe what changes have been made.